cicada-lang/causality/docs/persons/polya/mathematics-and-plausible-reasoning/vol-2--patterns-of-plausible-inference.md

 from the judicial investigation of a charge: it is the difference between a changeable, or fleeting, and a determinate, relatively well defined object.

+(2) The proceedings and acts of a court of justice are laid down in the record.
+The conjecture examined by the naturalist, and the evidence gathered for or against it, are also destined for a permanent record.
+Not so the problem-solver's conjecture concerning the workability of his scheme, or the signs speaking for or against it: their importance is ephemeral.
+They are extremely important as long as they guide the problem-solver's decisions.
+Yet, when the problem-solver's work enters a new phase, the plan itself may change, and then the indications speaking for or against it lose almost all interest.
+At the end, when the solution is attained and the problem is done, all such accessories are cast away.
+The final form of the solution may be recorded, yet the changing plans and the arguments for or against them are mostly or entirely forgotten.
+The building erected remains in view, but the scaffoldings, which were necessary to erect it, are removed.

+Let us note this aspect of the difference between an inductive, or judicial, investigation on the one hand, and the problem-solver's appraisal of the prospects of his plan on the other: one is, the other is not, for permanent record.

+- **Xie:** We have seen from the foregoing sections, to avoid Deus ex machina in demonstration, we should better provide the middle thoughts leading up to the final solution.

+  Maybe it is useful to develop a tool called "personal problem-solving adviser", which can help us to record the workability evidences of a plan (just like the court record).

+  - To help us be clear about our conjectures, and make it easy to review the history of our through process.